EgbertW/redmine_planning/README.md

 # Version log
 * 0.6.0: May 19, 2014.
 Fully localized plugin with initial translations in English and Dutch.
 * 0.5.2: May 19, 2014.
-Fix superfluous include of RbCommonHelper issue in hook.
+Fix superfluous include of RbCommonHelper issue in hook (issue #2)
 * 0.5.1: May 19, 2014.
-Pass along Redmine root-URL to avoid depending on Redmine being installed in the webroot
+Pass along Redmine root-URL to avoid depending on Redmine being installed in the webroot (issue #1)
 * 0.5.0: May 17, 2014.
 Initial release
 * Pre-0.5.0: May 9, 2014.
 Pre-release development